 After you pass your pre-learner course, you'll receive a Certificate of Competence - this gets you to the next setp, where you take a rider knowledge test at a service centre.

 After passing you'll get your Ls.
 Remember, the certificate is only valid for 3 months, so if you haven't got your learner rider licence before your certificate expires, you will have to do the course again.

 On the day of your booked test, make sure you take the following with you:

 - Proof of identity documents.

-- A completed learner licence application form (you can do this at the registry or service centre).
+- A completed learner licence application form (you can fill this out at the service centre).

-To obtain your learner rider licence you must:
+To get your learner rider licence you must: